Resilient Infrastructure

 SPI has four active projects which meet the objective of investing $5 million by 2024 for new pedestrian and bicycle facilities:

 • Arnold Drive Bike Lanes, C18121 – The project involves shoulder widening to add bike lanes on Arnold Drive between Country Club Lane and Madrone Road.
 This project will provide just under 2 miles of new bike lanes in the Sonoma area.
-Currently in the design phase, the project is expected to be constructed in 2024.
+The project has recently completed the preliminary design and environmental phase, with the approval of a Mitigated Negative Declaration by the Board in October 2024.
+Currently in the right-of-way phase, the project is expected to be constructed in 2025-26.

-• Mark West Springs Sidewalk C21303 – The Mark West Springs Sidewalk project has advanced to construction, just underway in October 2022.
-The project involves new sidewalk on both sides of Mark West Springs Road between Old Redwood Highway and Ursuline Drive.
-This will provide one-half mile of new sidewalk serving the Larkfield /Wikiup community in northeast Santa Rosa area.
+• Mark West Springs Sidewalk C21303 – The Mark West Springs Sidewalk project was completed in early 2024.
+The project involved new sidewalk on both sides of Mark West Springs Road between Old Redwood Highway and Ursuline Drive.
+This provides one-half mile of new sidewalk serving the Larkfield /Wikiup community in northeast Santa Rosa area.

 • Crocker Road Bridge Sidewalk Addition C21903 – The project includes the addition of a wide sidewalk on the north side of the bridge, providing a much-needed pedestrian path for the Cloverdale area community.
-This project has advanced to the construction phase with an expected start date in 2023, one year ahead of proposed 2024 date.
+This project has substantially completed construction.

 • Initiated bike and pedestrian improvements in the Town of Forestville including completion of 65% plans and application for permitting Highway 116 pedestrian/roadway improvements (Project C22912).